-The "Pros & Cons of Multiple Layers Roof Shingles" would make for a valuable blog post that could inform our readers who are considering re-roofing their old roofs.
+The "Pros & Cons of Multiple Layers Roof Shingles" would make for a valuable blog post that could inform our readers who are considering adding layers to their roof installation.

 To begin with, the term "multiple layers of shingles" refers to the practice of installing a new asphalt shingle roof on top of an existing one, as opposed to completely stripping the roof down to the sheathing and replacing it with new shingles.